The Shakti Rising Project: MotherFly Manifest

 The Shakti Rising Project was something I put together during my second pregnancy, though the seeds of it had been planted 6 years earlier during my first pregnancy.
 It was a pre-MotherFly production, but in looking back on it now I see that it was truly the embodiment of MotherFly even before I had a name for it, because it brought together all the aspects of myself--the mother, the dreamer, the creator, the midwife.

 It was the integration of all the pieces of myself, which is truly at the heart of MotherFly.
-Our vision is to midwife the birth a new Motherculture that allows us to be both deeply present with our children and fully in touch with the essence of who we are as women, as parents, as creators, as artists, as dreamers, as change makers.
+Our vision is to midwife the birth a new Motherculture that allows us to be both deeply present with our children and fully in touch with the essence of who we are as women, parents, creators, artists, dreamers, and change makers.

 "Shakti Rising: Maya's Labyrinth" explores the concepts of pregnancy, birth and loss, expressing life at its very core through the art of dance, storytelling, music and ritual.
 The show features an array of 28 musicians and dancers who tell a powerful story through various styles of movement including, Bellydance, North African, Afro-Cuban folklore, and modern.